-- In 2017, the Government of Canada introduced the Service Fees Act (SFA) to replace the User Fees Act.
+The Government of Canada introduced the SFA in 2017 to replace the User Fees Act.

 2. What is changing for radio and spectrum licensees and those seeking equipment certification services?